Skip to content

 Cloud AccountSelect which cloud account to scan (see Multi-Account Support)

-RegionsSelect AWS regions to scan (or all)
+RegionsSelect regions to scan (or all) — AWS regions, Azure locations, or GCP zones

 Resource TypesFilter to specific services (or all)